Gynaecological medical negligence injury claims

 - If you think you have suffered due to medical negligence, you should contact a solicitor as soon as possible.

-Most gynaecological diagnosis and treatment is performed to a high standard, and most patients feel happy with the outcome and level of care provided.
-Medical negligence claims can however arise in many areas and are commonly seen where there has been, for example: a missed or late diagnosis of abnormal smears which can result in cancer; failure to perform a hysterectomy correctly leading to injury to the bladder or bowels; perforation of the uterus due to negligent insertion of inter-uterine contraceptive devices; inadequate or improper treatment of endometriosis; failure of contraception or female sterilisation or failed abortion and subsequent birth and maternal injury during childbirth.
+A gynaecological injury claim is a legal case where a person seeks compensation for harm or injury caused to their reproductive system due to medical negligence, surgical errors, or accidents.
+This can include a missed or late diagnosis of abnormal smears which can result in cancer; failure to perform a hysterectomy correctly leading to injury to the bladder or bowels; perforation of the uterus due to negligent insertion of inter-uterine contraceptive devices; inadequate or improper treatment of endometriosis; failure of contraception or female sterilisation or failed abortion and subsequent birth and maternal injury during childbirth.

 The most typical gynaecological claims stem from complications due to surgery, including: